boraiks/rocket1003/README.md

 ## CAUTION

 > Please be careful while doing this project (I don't know why i needed to tell you this but hey im pretty sure that you are aware about this Rocket Candy thing right?...
-RIGHT!?)
+RIGHT!? -- If not please handle it with extreme care.)
 >